VIVEKCHOWDARI10/Hotstar-Project/README.md

 kubectl apply -f manifest.yml
 kubectl get all
 ```
 * now copy the EXTERNAL IP  of the LOAD BALANCER service  and paste it in browser to access the application

-** CLOUD FLARE  FOR DNS**
+### CLOUD FLARE  FOR DNS :

 cloudflare -> DNS -> Add record -> type = CNAME ,, name = hotstar ,, target = loadbalancer service-EXTERNAL IP -> SAVE